-Couples are tweaking their plans during the pandemic, and it’s likely that those changes will continue.
-As concerns arise, many are looking for elopement ideas and are scheduling micro weddings in lieu of a larger event.
-Making a switch isn’t a bad idea as you’ll see with this gorgeous event in DC.
+Couples are tweaking their plans to accommodate smaller events, and many are looking for elopement ideas and scheduling micro weddings in lieu of a larger event.
+Making a switch isn’t a bad idea, as you’ll see with this gorgeous event in DC.

-TL;DR ~ COVID-19 has impacted the big days of many couples.
-Having a micro wedding in DC could be the answer of your dreams on your special day.
+TL;DR ~ Having a micro wedding in DC could be the answer to your dreams on your special day.

 How to Have a Stunning Micro Wedding in DC

-Washington DC serves as a beautiful backdrop for engagements, elopements, and micro weddings.
-All of which are feasible in the big city.
+Washington, DC, serves as a beautiful backdrop for engagements, elopements, and micro weddings.
+All of these are feasible in the big city.
 Plus, guests will love that there are plenty of things to put on their DC itinerary beyond your big day.
 Of course, your wedding will still be the highlight!

 This couple reduced their guest count from 140 down to 8, which called for a big change of plans.
 They handled it flawlessly and on a short timeline.
 It just goes to show how an elopement—family members included—can be simple yet lovely.

 Why have a pop-up wedding—DC style?
-It could be a solution to the pandemic.
+It could be a solution to having a small wedding.

 Here are a few elopement ideas that mirror that of big events in this DC micro wedding.